sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 In the following sections, we're trying to take the perspectives of different audiences and look at what our strategies will have done to the way ESDC offers its services and operates.

+1. **The Citizen**: their experience with ESDC due to adoption of technology in ESDC service delivery
+2. **Private Sector**: their relationship with ESDC in partnering with ESDC to improve service delivery
+3. **IT in ESDC**: the relationship between IT and ESDC's branches and programs

 - [Citizen](#citizen)
   - [Service performance improvements](#service-performance-improvements)
   - [Service Experience Improvements](#service-experience-improvements)